vc-assist/backend/README.md

 - `sqlc.yaml` - [sqlc.yaml](https://docs.sqlc.dev/en/latest/reference/config.html)
 - `telemetry.json5` - configuration of telemetry for development

-> [!NOTE]
-> the `d` in the packages under `cmd/` stand for daemon, while they're more like services than a daemons, names like `auth_service` don't work nicely with Go's naming conventions and don't quite roll off the tongue.

-### development environment
+## Development environment

-this project comes with its own custom development environment (which is basically just setup work that has to be done in order for a variety of things to work locally).
+This project comes with its own custom development environment (which is basically just setup work that has to be done in order for a variety of things to work locally).

-the code that initializes this environment is kept under `dev/`.
+The code that initializes this environment is kept under `dev/`.

-here are a few things it sets up:
+Here are a few things it sets up:

-1. an empty sqlite database + migrations for `cmd/powerschoold/`
+1. An empty sqlite database + migrations for `cmd/powerschoold/`.
-2. a local setup of telemetry using Docker Compose under `dev/local_stack/`
+2. A local setup of telemetry using Docker Compose under `dev/local_stack/`.
-3. moodle credentials for use in testing in `lib/scrapers/moodle/...`
+3. Moodle credentials for use in testing in `lib/scrapers/moodle/...`

-as such, before running tests or doing local debugging you should run one of the following commands.
+As such, before running tests or doing local debugging you should run one of the following commands.

 - `go run ./dev` - setup development environment
 - `go run ./dev -recreate` - recreate development environment (bypass cache effectively)

-### commands
+## Commands

-here are some commands relating to linting and code generation that will probably be useful.
+Here are some commands relating to linting and code generation that will probably be useful.

 - `go vet ./...` - typecheck all go packages
 - `sqlc generate` - generate sql wrapper code with [sqlc](https://sqlc.dev/)